Resource LibraryBuilding envelope

 Cooling represents the major energy load in most large commercial buildings, so glazing that transmits adequate light for daylight activity while minimizing solar heat transmission is usually best.
 In buildings where…

-A window film is a thin, transparent sheet that can be applied to the interior of a window to change its heat- and light-transmitting characteristics.
+A window film is a thin, transparent sheet that can be applied to the interior of a window to change the heat- and light-transmitting characteristics.
 Films reduce cooling loads, improve shatter resistance, block up to 99 percent of ultraviolet (UV) radiation, and reduce glare.
 Temperatures near the windows are reduced as well, which can increase occupant comfort.
+It’s important to note that films are most suited to buildings in hot climates, where they can reduce cooling loads; in cold climates, however, the reduced solar heat gain can increase heating loads.

 Insulation can be one of the most important factors in improving energy efficiency in a building.
 It slows the flow of heat through a building envelope.
 Insulation not only saves money by reducing heating and cooling loads but also is a key factor in achieving comfortable living and working spaces.